Forms of Authentication

 NOTE: As previously noted, these are most often the same numbers you receive in text messages when you login to a web service account with 2-factor authentication enabled.

-Thus, when you are prompted for the 2nd factor but have not yet configured hardware for your Account, when you click OK, the client uses a secret and counter to compute a 6-digit RFC 4226 HMAC-based OTP, encrypts it in a network message, and sends it to the server for authentication.
-If the server cannot verify the result, the authentication process fails - else the server accepts your identity, authorizes the requested transaction, and returns the results of the operation.
+When asserted, SSProtect uses a secret and counter specific to your Account then computes the 6-digit RFC 4226 HMAC-based OTP, encrypts it in a network message, and sends it to KODiAC Cloud Services as part of the in-process transaction.
+If KODiAC cannot verify the result, the authentication process fails - else the request authenticates your identity before attempting to authorize the associated transaction request.

 Is the use of OTPs using a secured, stored secret suitable for protecting information?
 In many ways, it is superior to a lot of what's available today.
-But remember, SSProtect has been designed to stop the most advanced active attackers known.
-They are adept at finding holes to take advantage of, and stealing this information from a host computer is not impossible.
-We take every measure to protect the secret but it still exists on the client computer in a form that can eventually - with significant effort - be found by someone who has broken into the machine and taken the Administrator account credentials for their own use.
-As a result, though difficult, breaching this simulated implementation is theoretically possible, as noted below.
+But remember, SSProtect has been designed to prohibit the most advanced attacks being carried out today.
+Well-financed nation-state sponsored attackers are adept at finding holes in protective systems, and stealing simulated 2FA information from SSProtect is not impossible.
+Though we take every measure to protect the secret, the simulated 2FA content still exists on the client computer in a form that can eventually - though with significant effort - be found by someone who has broken into the machine.
+As a result, use Hardware 2FA after initial evaluation.

 Reality of Localhost Secrets